 Environmental label for the Mercedes eCitaro

 In February 2020 the Mercedes eCitaro has deserved the “Blue Angel” environmental label.
 What is more, it’s the first fully-electric city bus entitled to bear this label, that will be displayed on the three vehicles in delivery in Jena for Jenaer Nahverkehr.
 The company operates local public transport in the Thuringian university city, with a fleet including 43 city buses on 13 routes.
 The three eCitaro models form the foundation for the first electric bus fleet in Thuringia.

-2020 is expected to be the year of the launch of Mercedes eCitaro in articulated version.
+2020 has been the year of the launch of Mercedes eCitaro in articulated version.
 Namely: eCitaro G. The debut of the new version of the Mannheim-made battery-electric bus in 2020 has been scheduled by Daimler Buses ‘electric’ roadmap since the launch of the 12-meter eCitaro.
 Even though we could guess that the Coronavirus outbreak, with following shutdown of operations in many plants, could lead to a delay.

 The Mercedes eCitaro G, with a lenght of 18.13 meters, will be able to carry up to 145 passengers (136 with the biggest battery equipment, made of 12 modules) on a continuous low floor where up to 45 seats can be placed.